-This Agreement or any amendments thereto shall enter into force upon signature by the representatives of Mauritius and the Agency.
-The Director General shall promptly inform all member States of the Agency of the entry into force of this Agreement or of any amendment thereto.
+This Agreement shall enter into force on the date upon which the Agency receives from the Holy See written notification that the Holy See's statutory and constitutional requirements for entry into force have been met.
+The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Mauritius is party to the Treaty.
+This Agreement shall remain in force as long as the Holy See is party to the Treaty.